TillF/WASA-SED/docs/index.md

 ```lake.f90```	| water balance for small reservoirs	| - |	-
 ```soilwat.f90```	| soil water components (infiltration, percolation, runoff generation)	|```etp_max.f90, etp_soil.f90, sedi_yield.f90```	| maximal evapotranspiration, daily evapotranspiration, hillslope erosion

-Sediment generation on the hillslopes in the form of soil erosion by water is modelled with four erosion equations (USLE, Onstad-Foster, MUSLE and MUST after Williams, 1995).
+Sediment generation on the hillslopes in the form of soil erosion by water is modelled with four erosion equations (USLE, Onstad-Foster, MUSLE and MUST after [Williams, 1995](#williams-1995).
 The following subroutines contain the main calculations for the water and sediment production for the hillslopes:

 ```hymo_all.f90```: general loop in daily or hourly timesteps
 1. Initialisation and reading of hillslope input data, preparation of output files